GoHarder/notes/linux/main.md

 ## Web Data

-A command to get data from the internet si the `curl` command.
+A command to get data from the internet is the `curl` command.

 ### Options